Last Updated on December 7, 2023 by Sharon Advik

 Dimensions and Features of LCDs:

-The LCD panels of the Nikon Z5 and Nikon Z6 have the same 3.20″ diagonal dimension.
+The Nikon Z5 and Nikon Z6 LCD panels have the same 3.20″ diagonal dimension.

-Both cameras include tilting displays adjusted to make it simpler to film from eye or waist level.
+Both cameras include tilting displays adjusted to simplify film from the eye or waist level.

 Comparing the sensors: